Daniel Ek to Step Down as Spotify CEO, Becomes Chairman

 Spotify stock down

-Ek mentions that both of the incoming managers have worked for over 15 years within Spotify in the role of technology and product manager respectively business manager.
+Ek mentions that both of the incoming executives have worked over 15 years within Spotify in the role of technical and product manager, respectively, business manager.
 And he himself has already handed over large parts of the daily management to the duo.

 The formal change takes place from January 1, which means that Ek will be involved in presenting Spotify's next quarterly report on November 4.

-Daniel Ek founded Spotify together with Martin Lorentzon in 2006 and was involved in taking the company to the New York Stock Exchange in 2018.
+Daniel Ek founded the streaming service Spotify together with Martin Lorentzon in 2006 and was involved in taking the company to the New York Stock Exchange in 2018, where Spotify, with this year's price increase, is valued at over 1,420 billion kronor.

 Loading related articles...